Philip Dunne (writer): Philip Dunne and the Hollywood Blacklist

 Dunne was a key participant in the Hollywood Blacklist episode of the 1940s and 1950s.
 In 1947 he co-founded the Committee for the First Amendment with John Huston and William Wyler in response to hearings held by the House Un-American Activities Committee (HUAC).
 Dunne, Huston, and Wyler, along with fellow members Humphrey Bogart, Lauren Bacall, Danny Kaye, and Gene Kelly, appeared before HUAC in Washington, D.C. in October 1947, protesting HUAC's activities and methods.
 Dunne was never subpoenaed or blacklisted himself, nor was he accused of any Communist Party affiliations.

 As a writer and director, Dunne frequently worked with others who either were, had been, or would become blacklisted, including Ring Lardner Jr., Clifford Odets, Albert Maltz, and Marsha Hunt.
 Additionally, Dunne was a character witness for Dalton Trumbo at the latter's trial for contempt of Congress.

 The original credits for The Robe (1953) gave Dunne the sole screenplay credit, when in fact Hollywood Ten member Albert Maltz had made significant contributions.
 In 1997, the WGA restored full writing credits to blacklisted writers whose names were left out of films they worked on.
 The following is from the WGA's "Blacklisted Writers Receive Credit" press release of April 2, 1997:

 In the case of The Robe there was an extraordinary amount of information gathered to indicate that Maltz was entitled to shared screenplay credit.
 In addition, Philip Dunne did not believe he deserved sole screenplay credit but it was not until many years later that he learned that a blacklisted writer had worked on the project.
 Amanda Dunne, Philip's widow, confirms that Philip would have been happy to share screenplay credit with Maltz.

 Dunne's political stance was decidedly liberal and reformist, but he was also determinedly anti-Communist.
 His involvement in the Committee for the First Amendment can arguably be read as just that—support for Constitutional free speech against a government entity (HUAC) that, to Dunne, seemed determined to usurp those rights.
 At various times dating to before the Second World War, he clashed with fellow members of the Screen Writers Guild who he felt were "pro-Stalin" Communists.
 Dunne's anti-Communist leanings would seem to be verified by his uninterrupted employment as a screenwriter on major Hollywood productions throughout the blacklist period, despite his quite vocal denunciation of HUAC.

 Personal life

 Dunne married the former Amanda Duff (1914–2006) on July 13, 1939.
 They had three children.

-In 1980, he published his memoirs, Take Two: A Life in Movies and Politics.

-Dunne died of cancer on June 2, 1992, in Malibu, California, aged 84.
+He died in 1992.